coolleafly/VDING/README.md

 ### Step3: get result
 - out3* shows result of precision analysis and system error
-- out1* shows points for establishing coordinate systems, and compute the coordinates of each point(Landmark or implant endpoints) in the new coordinate system
+- out1* shows the points for establishing coordinate systems, and the coordinates of each point(Landmarks or implant endpoints) in the new coordinate system
-- out7* shows selection process of choose key point of establishing coordinate systems
+- out7* shows the selection process of key points for establishing the coordinate systems

 ## More detail in our article, please wait it accepted and published.
 (Ye Liang, Shanshan Yuan and etc.)